46OkuMen/46-okunen-monogatari/readme.md

 # shank-a-rom
-Romhacking notes and text dumping/reinserting utilities for *E.V.O.: The Theory of Evolution*, otherwise known as *46 Okunen Monogatari: The Shinka Ron*, the 1990 Japan-only predecessor to *E.V.O: Search for Eden*.
+Romhacking notes and text dumping/reinserting utilities for *E.V.O.: The Theory of Evolution*, otherwise known as *46 Okunen Monogatari: The Shinkaron*, the 1990 Japan-only predecessor to *E.V.O: Search for Eden* for the SNES.

 ![screen from mid-Chapter 1, translated](https://raw.githubusercontent.com/hollowaytape/shank-a-rom/master/img/evidence_02.png)